 (The 5 rules of the Ancient Hwarang’s code of ethics)

-1. SA GUN E CHOONG – LOYALTY TO ONE`S COUNTRY.
+1. SA GUN E CHOONG – LOYALTY TO ONE`S KING AND COUNTRY.

 2. SA CHIN E HYO – LOYALTY TO ONE`S PARENTS AND TEACHERS.